DarvidTorres/mydocs/C/data types/types.md

 The type of a [[variables|variable]] determines how much space it occupies in storage and how the bit pattern stored is interpreted (value range).

-The [[Overview#C standards|C standard]] usually does not specify exact sizes for the native types, preferring to set a basic minimum that all conforming implementations of C must meet.
+The [[main function#C standards|C standard]] usually does not specify exact sizes for the native types, preferring to set a basic minimum that all conforming implementations of C must meet.
 Implementations are free to go above these minimum requirements.

 This means that different implementations can have different sizes for the same type.